kartikperisetla/kartikperisetla.github.io/_pages/projects.md

                 Bhagmalpur</a> : worked with <a  style="color:blue" href="https://people.sugarlabs.org/anish/site/">Anish Mangal</a> and <a style="color:blue"
                 href="https://faculty.sfsu.edu/~sverma/">Dr. Sameer Verma</a> and <a style="color:blue"
                 href="https://github.com/godiard">Gonzalo
-                Odiard</a> to deploy XSCE school server at Bhagmalpur, India.
+                Odiard</a> to deploy XSCE school server at Bhagmalpur, India - mainly to empower kids with access to internet and useful tool to access knowledge readily.

         </li>
     </ul>